green-coder/girouette/README.md

 class name, while opening the door to the most creative grammars which a human would want to use to communicate its intent.

+(*UPDATE:* a couple of months after Girouette was released, the author of Tailwind implemented in its version 2 and 3 an "on demand" feature very similar to Girouette)

 ### Documentation & Resources

 Girouette supports [all the classes available in Tailwind 2.0.2](https://tailwindcss.com/docs)